Wanheda7737/Portfolio/README.md

 # Portfolio-io13

-> The Project Language is FARS , Because this was a real project someone asked me to do and Now i decided to Share it for Public , you guys can download , use , modify for your private coding time but
+> The Project Language is FARSI , Because this was a real project someone asked me to do and Now i decided to Share it for Public , you guys can download , use , modify for your private coding time but
 NOT ALLOWED TO SELL , SHARE , COPY&Pasting it In Public Unless Mention the Author or Ask For Permission.

 ## 🚫 License & Contribution Policy